Independent Field Experience

 A: That depends on when you are reading this!
 If the semester registration deadline has already passed, you cannot retroactively earn credits.
 You can register for credit in the following semester, provided the experience is also ongoing and you have not already earned credit for experience with the same organization.

 Q: Will my internship count for credit?
 How can I be sure?

 A: When looking through positions to which you'd like to apply, consider which of your SRM coursework you'd draw on to complete the job duties.
-If you can't think of any, the likelihood of the position counting for credit is probably small.
-The best way to determine if something rises to the level of credit is to have the job description or list of responsibilities approved by the Office of Field Experience.
+If you can't think of any, the likelihood of the position counting for credit is probably low.
+The best way to determine if something rises to the level of credit is to have the job description or list of responsibilities reviewed by the Office of Field Experience.
 Remember, "Coffee & copies, even for the Cubs, doesn't earn credit!"

 Want to have a job description reviewed or still have questions?
 Contact Anna Jensen, Director, Office of Field Experience.